gsinghcodes/Finance-tracker/readme.md

 - Top 3 payment methods used.
 - Pie chart for category-wise spending.
 - Line graph for spending over time.
-- (Charts will use Chart.js or Recharts.)
+- (Charts use Recharts.)

 ### 5. Smart Suggestions (Python Service)
-- Python script or Flask API analyzes last 30 days of spending.
+- Python Flask API analyzes last 30 days of spending.
 - Provides suggestions, e.g.:
   - “You’re spending a lot on Food.
 Try to reduce it by 15%.”
   - “Your travel expenses increased a lot this month.”
-- (Optional) Suggestions returned as JSON for frontend display.
+- Suggestions returned as JSON for frontend display.

 ### 6. Monthly Reports (SQL)
-- Each month, save a summary report in a SQL database (SQLite/PostgreSQL).
+- Each month, a summary report is saved in a SQL database (MySQL).
-- Store: User ID, Month, Total Spent, Top Category, Overbudget Categories.
+- Stores: User ID, Month, Total Spent, Top Category, Overbudget Categories.
-- (Optional) Show past 3 months’ reports using SQL queries.
+- View past 3 months’ reports in the app.

 ---